Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 1. We use `arc4random_uniform` to randomly generate a index of an answer.
 We cast it back to of type `Int` because we'll need an integer in order to retrieve the item in our array at the specified index.
 1. Last, we set the answer's label text to match the randomly generated answer.

 Build and run the app!

-Ask the Magic 8-Ball a couple questions and test that it works.
+Ask the Magic 8-Ball a couple questions and test that it works...

 Congrats, we've implemented the basic Magic 8-Ball functionality.